Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 **/ˈnɒvɪs/**
 A person new to or *inexperienced* in a field or situation; a beginner.
 > As a novice supervisor, I need to get all the training I can, but I'm not sure ...
+#### regular basis
+**/ˈreɡjələr ˈbeɪsɪs/**
+Frequently or routinely; at consistent intervals.
+> The email doesn't provide any information about how often he attends webinars on a regular basis.
 #### renowned
 Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.